 Originally quiet reclusive Geniuses who just wanted to be left in peace to build their Wonders.
 They have since radicalized with younger Artificers emphasize a punk DIY ethos as a way to remain free from, or oppose, The Man.
 Artificers give players a chance to play the mad scientist who builds awesome stuff and represent the fear that we will have to adapt for new technology whether or not we want it to.

-Doing It for the Art: Old style artifiers tend to be reclusive humble mad scientists who just want to make stuff.
+- Doing It for the Art: In-universe case; Old style artifiers tend to be reclusive humble mad scientists who just want to make stuff.
 Averted with younger artificers who delight in the communal aspects of creation and are often politicized, angry and demanding.

 The Navigators were formally part of Lemuria, there they faced discrimination for their race and ended doing maintenance, transportation and front line combat for their so called betters.
 After abandoning Lemuria they eventually joined up with the Peerage, after the invisible war was over.
 For a while the Navigators were known for being practically a military, but the old generation has given way to rugged independent explorers.
 The Navigators exist to give players the opportunity to play adventurers and Science Heroes, to saner individuals they represent the fear of being caught in the crossfire of the powerful.